Doron-L/PriceOfCall/README.md

 ## Machine learning
 Even though the dependencies between the pick-up ratio and the various features where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies than the ones checked and not found in the exploratory data analysis.

-I started with a logistic regression and then tried also random forest.
-None of them gave an accuracy (which is the relevant metric for our objective) that is significantly higher than the one obtained by simply predicting all calls not to be picked-up, which is the larger class.
+I started with a linear ML techinque (logistic regression) and then tried also a non-linear technique (random forest).
+None of them gave an accuracy (which is the relevant metric for our objective) that is significantly higher than the one obtained by simply predicting all calls not to be received, which is the larger class.

 In order to reduce the number of features, I used principal component analysis.
 Since I wanted to still be able to interpret the features, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
 For example, I took all the area codes categories and reduced their dimensions.
 In this way I reduced the number of features and kept their basic meaning.

-In order to increase the amount of data left after the cleaning procedures, I classified the data by taking only features that have low numbers of NaNs (i.e., were collected for a longer time period).
+In order to increase the amount of data left after the cleaning procedures, I classified the data by taking only features that most of their data aren't missing (i.e., were collected for a longer time period).
 However, the accuracy was still not significantly higher than the one obtained by predicting that all the labels will be 0.

 ## Machine learning aftermath